 When I finish a chapter, I go straight back to the notes and ask, "what happens next?".
 There are a few elements I address.
 Logical follow-on events that address the previous points made, (not just the previous chapter), then you get elements of the main plot or subplots popping up.
 Ideally, you want to address things that have happened, there's nothing worse than reading something for an author to forget all about it and leave something hanging when it's not concluded.
 You also want progression, something new happening to continue to keep the reader's interest.
 These new points allow you to tick things off the list of events that haven't happened.
 Some events happen slowly over time, you get a lot of scenes out of a single bullet point from your notes because characters can sometimes take only so much emotion or information in any given instance.

 When writing, you find simple points from a notebook do several things on the page when you're typing.
-New ideas can mutate a plot, this can be great (it was that thing you needed to elevate the scene) or it can be exasperating, (the scene was perfect in your head and now it wants o do something you don't like).
+New ideas can mutate a plot, this can be great (it was that thing you needed to elevate the scene) or it can be exasperating, (the scene was perfect in your head and now it wants to do something you don't like).
 Sometimes you know exactly what needs to happen in a scene, but either you have no motivation to actually write it down, or no matter how hard you try, it's painful and just not happening.
 This is very frustrating, and even, demoralising.
 When you need a scene completed in order to move on to the next scene or chapter, having these problems just stalls the entire story, keeps readers waiting, and puts pressure on the writer which can lead to rushing and an ultimately sloppy scene/chapter.

 If I wrote off the seat of my pants, the story could start great, get saggy or go nowhere.
 I can't tolerate the thought of that, and while it's a speedy process, I don't like it and it doesn't work for me.
 All I can do is apologise for the waiting that I do cause my readers, by using the process that I have evolved which works for me.
-I have two children with many needs, and that takes most of my day.
+I have three children with many needs, and that takes most of my day.
 There are nights I'm so tired from doing that, I couldn't write anything legible to save my life.

 Hopefully, you can see the process now, and understand where my time actually goes.
 I have resolved to write faster, and I'm actively devoting more time to the story.
 I want the chapters to come out faster, while still taking the time each chapter needs, but I don't want to waste anyone's time.
 Bear with me, and I will get the story done.